157 Dead in Ethiopian Airlines Crash

 The airline, through GebreMariam, said that the pilot was experienced, with more than 8,000 flight hours and a strong flying record.

 Reporters asked about the possibility of terrorism or sabotage.
-While that possibility has not been ruled out, there is as of yet no evidence that either is the case.
+While that possibility has not been ruled out, there is, at the time of writing, no evidence that either is the case.

-Fueling speculation as to possible causes of the tragedy is the fact that the model of airplane itself, the Boeing 737 MAX 8, was the same model that crashed last year on an Indonesian Lion Air flight that likewise went down soon after takeoff in Jakarta.
-That crash killed 189.
+Fueling speculation as to possible causes of the tragedy is the fact that the airplane, a Boeing 737 MAX 8, is the same model that crashed last year on an Indonesian Lion Air flight that went down soon after takeoff in Jakarta.
+That crash killed 189 passengers.

 Boeing Statement on Ethiopian Airlines Flight 302: https://t.co/0jyiFuGHIE pic.twitter.com/NfE5S4LSlz